 Wonderful food can be found throughout France, and many of the country’s regions have become synonymous with the classic dishes that were first made there.
 For the purists, our list not only looks at some of the country’s most beloved foods but also where best to try them.

-So together, guided by a local writer, let’s take a geographical culinary tour of France like no other, putting the spotlight on 15 of the country’s must-try dishes, in the best places to try them.
+So together, guided by Marie, a writer and foodie from France, let’s take a geographical culinary tour of France like no other, putting the spotlight on 15 of the country’s must-try dishes in the best places to try them.

 Appetizers / Sides

 Tapenade is a traditional recipe from Provence, created in 1880 in the city of Marseilles.
 Its name comes from tapenas, the Provençal word for ‘capers.’

 Tapenade is a scrumptious spread made from black (or green) olives, capers, anchovies, garlic, and extra virgin olive oil.
 The solid ingredients are crushed using a mortar and pestle, then extra virgin oil is added gradually until a paste-like texture is obtained.

 Tapenade is a summer classic in Provence-Côte d’Azur.
 Enjoy this dish while having a French aperitif in our beautiful Provence, spread on a slice of fresh bread, or as a dip with raw vegetable sticks such as celery, carrot, or cucumber while listening to the lovely song of cicadas!

 If you have the opportunity to visit the beautiful seaside around the city of Nice, I advise you to try Salade Niçoise.

 Although there are several variations that include cooked green beans and potatoes, the classic salade niçoise is made of fresh tomatoes, hard-boiled eggs, Niçoise olives, and tuna or anchovies, seasoned with extra virgin olive oil.